Strawberry Basil Mojito (Red Dragon)

 ¼ cup white rum

 ¼ cup sugar

 Combine water, sugar, and sliced strawberries in a pot and bring to a boil.

-Run syrup through blender then pour mixture through fine-mesh strainer to remove solids.
+Run syrup through a blender then pour the mixture through a fine-mesh strainer to remove solids.

 Combine the lemon juice and basil in a cocktail shaker.
 Muddle using the handle of a wooden spoon.

 Add ice to the shaker.
 Top with rum and simply syrup.
 Shake thoroughly then divide mixture evenly between two glasses.

 Top each glass with seltzer water and garnish with sliced strawberries and basil if desired.